 NX Series CIP Safety Controller with EtherCAT and Ethernet/IP capabilities

-eCobra SCARA Robot Series offers a compact system footprint, saving valuable floor space while minimizing installation costs and complexity.
+eCobra SCARA robots offer a compact system footprint, saving valuable floor space while minimizing installation costs and complexity.

 Omron's Adept Cobra robot deliver performance unmatched in the industry.

-The Omron Adept Quattro robot is the only parallel robot in the world with patented features and USDA-accepted for meat and poultry processing.
+The Omron Adept Quattro robot is the only parallel robot, also known as a delta robot, in the world with patented features and is USDA/FDA-accepted for meat and poultry processing.